 This section deals with the monitoring of sections of a photonic network.
 The model is derived from representations in {{ITU-T G.872}}.
 The two subsections provide an overview of the basic monitoring capabilities in the context of the ITU-T work and introduce the OMS, OTS and OTSiG-O. Then further subsections explain how the monitoring is factored into the ONF Core model.

-OMS and OTS The
+OMS and OTS

 The following figure shows a fragment of topology positioning the OMS and OTS with respect the photonic and electronic components.
 The OMS and OTS spans are defined by the position of the respective OSME spans.
 The OSC carries signals that have the characteristic information of “overhead” where there is overhead related to the OTS OSME and the OMS OSME.